cyber-dojo/differ/docs/api.md

 - - - -
 # GET ready
-Useful as a Docker heathcheck or Kubernetes readyness probe.
+Useful as a Docker heathcheck or runtime-environment readyness-probe.
 - returns
   * **true** if the service is ready
   ```json